The highest-paid Victoria's Secret models who have ruled the runway

 The American model has three books to her name that have contributed to her net worth as well.
 These are Tyra’s Beauty Inside & Out (1998); Modelland (2011) and Perfect Is Boring: 10 Things My Crazy, Fierce Mama Taught Me About Beauty, Booty, and Being a Boss (2018).
 Banks also earns a mighty figure from her ice cream brand Smize & Dream launched in 2021.

-As one of the richest Victoria’s Secret models, Banks’ fortune stands at USD 90 million, according to Celebrity Net Worth as of August 2023.
+As one of the richest Victoria’s Secret models, Banks’ fortune stands at USD 90 million (INR 748 crore approx.), according to Celebrity Net Worth as of August 2023.

 Adriana Lima